Guidelines for the stochastic production model in continuous time (SPiCT)

 ICES.
 2017.
 Report of the Workshop on the Development of the ICES approach to providing MSY advice for category 3 and 4 stocks (WKMSYCat34), 6-10 March 2017, Copenhagen, Denmark.”
 ICES CM 2017/ACOM:47, 53 pp.

 Mildenberger, Tobias K, Casper W Berg, Martin W Pedersen, Alexandros Kokkalis, and J Rasmus Nielsen.
 2019.
 Time-variant productivity in biomass dynamic models on seasonal and long-term scales.”
-ICES Journal of Marine Science, September. https://doi.org/10.1093/icesjms/fsz154.
+ICES Journal of Marine Science, ahead of print, September. https://doi.org/10.1093/icesjms/fsz154.

 Pedersen, Martin W., and Casper W. Berg.
 2017.
 A stochastic surplus production model in continuous time.”
 Fish and Fisheries 18 (2): 226–43. https://doi.org/10.1111/faf.12174.